ampproject/amphtml/extensions/amp-ad-network-doubleclick-impl/amp-ad-network-doubleclick-impl-internal.md

 #### AMP Ad Container Compatibility

-Refresh is currently supported only in amp-sticky-ad and amp-carousel container types.
+The only AMP ad containers in which refresh is currently supported are amp-sticky-ad and amp-carousel container types.